 Overall, marketing won’t necessarily be concerned with the onboarding process, but the experience established during the first 30 days of use is a critical component of a product’s success.

-When a consumer buys your product, they understand the problem they have and why your product can help, but they might not know how to actually use your product to solve that problem.
+When a consumer buys your product, they understand the problem they have and why your product can help, but they might not know how actually to use your product to solve that problem.

 Therefore, product marketers want to ensure a smooth transition from sales to service.
-They help develop and execute an onboarding process that provides value to the user and enables adoption of the product.
+They help develop and execute an onboarding process that provides value to the user and enables the adoption of the product.

 Understanding the way that users actually engage with your product is a key component of improving it.
 Align your marketing messaging with the actual user experience to ensure consistency throughout the buyer's lifecycle.